MichaelCurrin/dev-resources/resources/other/vscode-extensions/export-publish.md

 ---
 title: Export and publish
-description: Share you extension with the world
+description: Share your extension with the world
 ---

 First make sure you can build your extension and install and run it in VS Code.